-- Local context. - An analysis of the SNA, looking back at data collected from 2023. - The vision, strategic aims, and delivery priorities for 2024-27. - Governance and accountability. - Conducted environmental scanning to ensure comprehensive understanding of the statutory demands and wider strategic community safety landscape that the partnership holds and is responsible for. - Conducted the assessment of needs for the SNA to allow design and draft of the annual Response Strategy and Partnership Plan. - Planned for an elected members policy conference for mid-June 2024.
+- Local context. - An analysis of the SNA, looking back at data collected from 2024. - The vision, strategic aims, and delivery priorities for 2025-28. - Governance and accountability.

 3. LOCAL CONTEXT

 The Safer Northumberland Community Safety Partnership was first established in 2009.